Interpolating with generalized Assouad dimensions: Introduction

 \section{Introduction}

 A common theme in geometric measure theory and fractal geometry is to understand the fine scaling properties of sets in the absence of a smooth or differentiable structure.
 An important quantity in this context is the notion of Assouad dimension.
-This definition of dimension was first explicitly introduced by Assouad \cite{ass1977} in his study of bi-Lipschitz embeddings of general metric spaces into Euclidean space.
-The Assoaud dimension also appears naturally as the maximal Hausdorff dimension of limits given by ``zooming in'' on the set; this work goes back to the pioneering work of Furstenberg and his notion of star dimension.
-Especially in the past few decades, the Assouad dimension has received widespread attention from various perspectives: we refer the reader to the books on fractal geometry \cite{fra2020}, embedding theory \cite{rob2011}, and quasiconformal geometry \cite{mt2010} for more details and background on this subject.
+This definition of dimension was first explicitly introduced by Assouad \cite{zbl:0396.46035} in his study of bi-Lipschitz embeddings of general metric spaces into Euclidean space.
+The Assouad dimension also appears naturally as the maximal Hausdorff dimension of limits given by ``zooming in'' on the set; this work goes back to the pioneering work of Furstenberg and his notion of star dimension.
+Especially in the past few decades, the Assouad dimension has received widespread attention from various perspectives: we refer the reader to the books on fractal geometry \cite{Fraser2021InterpolationSurvey}, embedding theory \cite{zbl:1222.37004}, and quasiconformal geometry \cite{zbl:1201.30002} for more details and background on this subject.

-To make our context precise, we work with an arbitrary non-empty, bounded, doubling metric space $(F,d)$.
+To make our context precise, we work with a non-empty, totally bounded metric space $(F,d)$.
 Given $E\subseteq F$, we denote by $N_r(E)$ the smallest number of open balls of radius $r$ required to cover $E$.
-Now the \emph{Assouad dimension} of the set $F$ is given by
+Now, the \emph{Assouad dimension} of the set $F$ is given by

+We always assume that $(F,d)$ is doubling, or equivalently that $\dimA F < \infty$.
 If $F$ is Ahlfors--David $s$-regular, then $\dimuB F=\dimA F=s$.
 However, for many important classes of sets (for example, self-similar sets with overlaps, self-affine sets, and random sets), it can happen that $\dimuB F<\dimA F$.
 In this situation, we know that at some resolutions and locations, the set $F$ will have ``larger than average'' scaling.
 A natural question, and one which is often important in applications, is to understand at which resolutions this scaling occurs.
-Answering this question precisely has played a key role to answer questions as disparate as Hölder distortion estimates \cite{fy2018b}, conformal dimension \cite{gt-spiral-embedding}, and $L^p$-improving properties of maximal operators \cite{arxiv:2004.00984,arxiv:2208.02774}.
+Answering this question precisely has played a key role in answering questions as disparate as Hölder distortion estimates \cite{zbl:1390.28019}, conformal dimension \cite{zbmath:07731255}, and $L^p$-improving properties of maximal operators and fractal local smoothing estimates \cite{zbmath:07732556,zbl:1526.42033,arxiv:2501.12805}.